-Chamomile comforts, soothes and sedates–ahhhh… Chamomile also helps to sooth burning throats and improves sleep.
-Chamomile will also counter damp GallBladder heat–aka–gall bladder attacks and hyperactive histamine responses like hot, angry allergy flare ups.
+Chamomile comforts, soothes and sedates – ahhhh… Chamomile also helps to sooth burning throats and improves sleep.
+Chamomile will also counter damp Gallbladder heat – gallbladder attacks and hyperactive histamine responses in the western terminology.
+Chamomile is also good for hot, angry allergy flare ups, hives and shingles.
 You can get chamomile as a singular tea or find it in sleep promoting combinations like SleepyTime.

 Yes, traditional green tea is a wonder and should be in everyone’s diet.
 Why?
 It is full of antioxidants (those guys that fight free radicals), promotes healthy heart rate, increases focus, reduces stress, reduces cholesterol, increases the metabolism, increases the immune system, helps preserve the bones and helps prevent tooth decay, protects your Liver….shall I go on?
 Try gen mai tea, which combines green tea with roasted puffed rice for a rich flavor.

 Peppermint cools and settles the digestion. and is a great remedy to have on hand for any regular digestive upsets.
 It also works well to lift the spirits and to release headaches.
 For those of you with lots of anger, angst and frustration, use peppermint to break up Liver Qi Stagnation.
 Use as a tea, suck on natural lozenges, use in cooking – plant it around the house to keep the ants out….okay, side tracked.

 Actually a member of mint family, I single it out here because it is truly phenomenal for babies and young kids (adults can use it too).
 During WWII British nurses used catnip tea for colicky babies and for those with gallbladder issues.